Managing Your Vacation Rental

 Added protection

-New technology enables homeowners to monitor and regulate their homes, even from a distance, like never before.
-See our Blog post Do you have a Minut? to learn about smart devices and how they can help integrate your home lighting, thermostats, and security systems.
-Some, like the Minut device, can even monitor sound levels in your home.
+New technology enables homeowners to monitor and regulate their homes, even from a distance.
+Smart devices can help integrate your home lighting, thermostats, and security systems.
+You can monitor the temperature of your home remotely with many thermostats.
+Some devices, like the Minut device, can even monitor sound levels in your home.

 Otherwise, you might hire a caretaker or home watch service to regularly check on your home, especially during cold spells.
 We have some listed in our Service Provider directory.